prakash122/NodeBlog/blogs/express-sessions.md

 			// Am just showing that more info can be saved in the session req.session.user = { email : email };

-			//Adding a cookie to the 'res' object res.cookie('sid', res.req.sessionID);
 			res.send({code : 1, message : 'Successful'});
 		}
 		else